 Is IVF right for me?

 IVF can be an effective treatment for a wide range of fertility problems including low sperm count and issues with ovulation.
 You may experience ovulations problems for example, due to PCOS and endometriosis or tubal factors – for example, if your fallopian tubes are blocked.
-Many women decide to try IVF often after other fertility treatments, such as hormone medications (more on these in a later blog), or conceiving naturally have proved unsuccessful.
+Many women decide to try IVF often after other fertility treatments, such as hormone medications or conceiving naturally have proved unsuccessful.
 It is important to remember that it’s normal to take up to 12 months to conceive naturally (when having sex 2-3 times a week).
-It’s a very personal decision, so it’s important to discuss whether it’s the right course of action for your with your doctor, your partner and your support system.
+It’s a very personal decision, so it’s important to discuss whether it’s the right course of action for you with your doctor, your partner and your support system.